 - Dress conservatively in the city.
 Dark suits never fail.

 - Men should wear ties.
 Women should wear formal business attire.

 - Jeans are not appropriate.
 Avoid low-cut shirts and very short or tight skirts.

 - When in doubt, it is better to be overdressed.

-Make a compelling effort to learn about the culture and business practices.
+Make a compelling effort to learn about Mexican business culture and business practices.

 Focus on building strong relationships, and pave the way for profitable business opportunities in the future.